WebAssembly/spec/document/core/intro/overview.rst

   Instead, integers are interpreted by respective operations as either unsigned or signed in two’s complement representation.

-  In addition to the basic value types above, there is a single 128 bit wide value type representing different types of packed data.
+  In addition to these basic number types, there is a single 128 bit wide vector type representing different types of packed data.
   The supported representations are 4 32-bit, or 2 64-bit
   |IEEE754|_ numbers, or different widths of packed integer values
   specifically 2 64-bit integers, 4 32-bit integers, 8